An evening in Paris

 Right on the riverside and beneath the Alexandre III bridge, this nightclub is the place where young Parisian socialites like to hang out and be seen.
 The venue is impressive, a little more than 700 meter-square, and the music, typically European, is usually techno.
 However, DJs from all over the world like to come and work here, and each night brings with it a unique atmosphere.

 Last but certainly not least, the amazing yet inexpensive Rex Club is located at 5 Boulevard Poissonière.
 Their lineup is always great and can be local or international.
 DJs such as Daft Punk have already played there and the club offers great music all year round.
-The entrance only costs eight euros on Thursday, and is not as posh and exclusive as in most other Parisian clubs.
 A good way to relax, and dance yourself into oblivion.